-Application for registration will only be accepted from financial members of the NZ Pinto Horse Society Inc. Application must be made on the online form supplied by the Society.
-If all requirements are not met i.e. correct photos etc. the application will be returned to the applicant with an administration fee deducted.
+Application for registration will only be accepted from financial members of the NZ Pinto Horse Society.
+Application must be made on the online form supplied by the Society.
+If all requirements are not met i.e. correct photos etc. an administration fee will be deducted.
 You must be the legal owner or leasee of the horse to apply for registration.
 If the horse is leased a Lease Notification form must be completed

 2. REGISTRATION CERTIFICATES

 These are issued via email by the Society for a specific horse upon receipt of payment, photos and application form.
 Registration Number will be shown on certificates – PT….

 Pinto’s or Pintaloosa’s with either known or unknown parentage which meet the colour and Pattern requirements.